lpinca/valvelet/README.md

 - `size` - The maximum size of the internal queue.
 Defaults to 2^32 - 1 which is the maximum array size in JavaScript.

+#### Return value

-When the internal queue is at capacity, the function returned by valvelet returns a promise that is rejected.
+A function that returns a promise which resolves to the value returned by the original `fn` function.
+When the internal queue is at capacity the returned promise is rejected.

-**Example**
+#### Example

 ```js
 const valvelet = require('valvelet');